This is a preview of the Shortform book summary of How the World Really Works by Vaclav Smil.

 Smil contends that neither climate pessimists (who predict imminent environmental catastrophe) nor climate optimists (who forecast instant, technological solutions) have the right idea: Rather, the answer to the problem of climate change lies somewhere in the middle.
 But Smil’s objective isn’t to provide solutions or predictions—it’s to help people understand how we arrived at our current dependence on fossil fuels and what that dependence looks like.
 He posits that...

-Want to learn the rest of How the World Really Works in 21 minutes?
+Want to learn the ideas in How the World Really Works better than ever?

 Unlock the full book summary of How the World Really Works by signing up for Shortform .